TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-allocationfailure.md

                         ],
                         "required": false
                   },{
-                    "id": "deployment_isinavailabilityset",
+                    "id": "deployment_isinavailabilitysetzone",
                     "order": 4,
                     "controlType": "dropdown",
-                    "displayLabel": "Are you deploying your VM in an availability set?", "watermarkText": "Choose an option",
+                    "displayLabel": "Are you deploying your VM in an availability set or zone?", "watermarkText": "Choose an option",
                     "dropdownOptions": [{
                       "value": "Yes",